 Counting in High Valyrian

-Due to lack of data, this program can only count accurately up to 1,000 in High Valyrian.
+Due to lack of data, we can only count accurately up to 1,000 in High Valyrian.
 Please contact me if you can help me counting up from that limit.

 - 1 – mēre